 For an alternative holiday to the Dolomites and Lake Garda guided-motorcycle-tour, please use this link: Bosnia, Croatia and Slovenia guided motorcycle tour.

-If you require a motorcycle rental, for the Dolomites and Lake Garda guided-motorcycle-tour, please use this link.
+If you require a motorcycle rental for the Dolomites and Lake Garda guided-motorcycle-tour, please get in touch with our partner, RoadTrip.

 Please visit our Facebook page for up-to-date information regarding our Dolomites and Lake Garda guided-motorcycle-tour.